LelsersLasers/Notes/History/Notes.md

         - Could conduct buisness/contracts
         - Could not be married (and thus would have have children/family)

-### The Marryland Experiment
+### The Maryland Experiment

 - The second Chesapeake colony was similar to Virginia
     - Tobacco dominated
-- 1632: Marryland estabilished as a proprietary colony
+- 1632: Maryland estabilished as a proprietary colony
     - The land grant was to a single person, Cecilius Calvert
         - Who was the son of recently dead King Charles I
     - The charter gave him full, free, absolute power over everything (including government)
         - But the colonists were garenteed the rights of an Englishman
             - Including right to government (which caused conflict with Calvert)

-### Relgion in Marryland
+### Relgion in Maryland

-- Calvert was Catholic and he wanted Marryland to be a refuge for them
+- Calvert was Catholic and he wanted Maryland to be a refuge for them
     - Wanted Protestants and Catholics to live in harmony
     - Caused instability
 - High death rates